 If you meet medical necessity criteria, Humana will cover an electric breast pump for you.
 There is not a specific brand that they cover, so you are able to pick the breast pump brand that’s right for you.
 If you’re not exactly sure which brand that is, that’s okay.
 We’re here to help you out.
 Some of our favorite electric breast pumps at The Breastfeeding Shop include the Spectra pumps as well as the Medela Pump in Style, Elvie, Freemie Independence, and the Motif Luna pump.
 And we have many more breast pump models than just those.

 We understand that researching all the different pump options can be a bit overwhelming.
 With a baby on the way, you have more than enough preparations and considerations to take care of.
 So, let us help you pick your Humana breast pump.
 Even if your best friend, coworker, or cousin recommends a certain pump, it doesn’t mean that will be the right breast pump for your specific needs.
 To learn more about your Humana electric breast pump, feel free to reach out to our helpful and knowledgeable team.
-We can break down the prod and cons of each breast pump model for you.
+We can break down the pros and cons of each breast pump model for you.
 Some pumps are noisier and more powerful than other brands that are meant to be quiet, concealed, and portable.

 When Should I Order My Pump with Humana?